The Network Manager is a component for managing the networking aspects of a multiplayer game.

 If you are already familiar with multiplayer game development, you might find it useful to know that the Network Manager component is implemented entirely using the API, so everything it does is also available to you through scripting.
 For advanced users, if you find that you need to expand on the Network Manager component’s features, you can use scripting to derive your own class from Network Manager and customize its behavior by overriding any of the virtual function hooks that it provides.
 However, the Network Manager component wraps up a lot of useful functionality into a single place, and makes creating, running and debugging multiplayer games as simple as possible.

-Mirror's uses a separate component (derived from the Transport class) to connect across the network.
-By default, it is Telepathy Transport.
+Mirror uses a separate component (derived from the Transport class) to connect across the network.
+The new default Transport is KCP (which uses UDP, not TCP).
 This design choice of separating the transport into its own component allows game developers to choose the transport that best fits their game needs.
 Changing transports is as simple as swapping out the component on the Network Manager object and assigning it to the Transport field.

 Transports are available for TCP, UDP, WebGL, and Steam.
 Additionally, there's a Multiplex transport that allows for using two transports together on the server, e.g. Telepathy and WebSockets, so that desktop and browser players can play together on the same server seamlessly.
 See Transports for more information.

 A Networking multiplayer game can run in three modes - as a client, as a dedicated server, or as a host which is both a client and a server at the same time.